-- General history data business as usual. - Detailed raw monitor data prior to and following any major changes. - Ability to review attributes of a past incident.
+- General history data business as usual. - Detailed raw monitor data prior to and following any major changes. - Ability to review attributes of a past incident through the enterprise view! - On-Demand through the Portal or Batch

-Persistent Historical Views
+On-Demand: Persistent Historical Views